swis/GoogleAnalyticsBundle/Readme.md

     domain:                     ~       # If set, the configured host name is sent to Google instead of the really one retrieved from the called URL.
     provide_opt_out:            false   # If set, a javascript function for opting out the Google tracking is provided.
 The function's name then is googleOptOut().
     site_speed_sample_rate:     100     # Defines the site speed sample rate.
 See https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#siteSpeedSampleRate for details.
-    options:
     anonymize_ip:               true    # Triggers the IP anonymization for privacy reasons.
 Required in some countries to be true.
     enable_displayfeatures:     true    # Enables the Google Analytics display features.
 See https://developers.google.com/analytics/devguides/collection/analyticsjs/display-features for details.
 ```